microprediction/microprediction/USES.md

 ---

-### Over-the-counter markets
+### Over-the-counter and CLOB markets

----
-## Most Lucrative Applications in Over-the-Counter (OTC) Market Making, Trading, and Execution
+Some examples

 | **Category**      | **Application**                 | **Description**                                                                                       |
 |-------------------|---------------------------------|-------------------------------------------------------------------------------------------------------|